 Dijo develops very quickly, and such growth entails new challenges.
 What did you have to struggle with?

-And here, as I assume, the CargoON Platform came with help… What helped you make this choice?
+And here, as I assume, the Trans.eu came with help… What helped you make this choice?

 My team handles optimization of spendings in the company.
 Apart from materials and packaging, transport generates the most costs.
 So we wanted to find a solution that would not only allow saving money, but also improve the supply chain.
 Following this, we decided to implement a digital tool for transport management.
-After the first analyses we decided on CargoON due to more favourable pricing conditions and access to many functionalities.
-As I said before, we wanted to reach the greater number of subcontractors, and this factor distinguished the Trans.eu Platform from other providers.
-We were very glad with the implementation itself, which was performed by our coordinator on the CargoON side.
+After the first analyses we decided on Trans.eu Group due to more favourable pricing conditions and access to many functionalities.
+As I said before, we wanted to reach the greater number of subcontractors, and this factor distinguished the CargoON Platform from other providers.
+We were very glad with the implementation itself, which was performed by our coordinator on the Trans.eu side.

-Every week you post around 70 FTL loads.
-What were your expectations towards the Platform?
+You allocate about 70 FTL loads each week.
+What were your expectations of the Platform?

 How did your subcontractors react?

 Most of our contractors have used the Trans.eu before and starting such cooperation was not a problem for them at all.
 It was just a matter of informing them about this fact.
 We have currently developed standards of cooperation, and the benefits are seen by both parties.
 This is security and huge time savings.
 For carriers added to the group it also means a priority in accessing freight, which ensures better conditions, regular orders, and, in result, more profit.